lin-tianyu/VISTA3D-Inference-Pipeline/README.md

 ## 💻 Usage

 <!-- In short, VISTA3D can predict 124 (117+7) non-conflict labels.
 And the [author recommends](https://github.com/Project-MONAI/VISTA/issues/41) segment 7 of the classes (**not included in Touchstone**) in a separate inference stage to prevent noisy output.
 (See details in the  **Label Description** section below.) -->
-Sadly, due to MONAI Bundle's high-level wrapper design, some modifications need to be made for customized usage of this inference scripts.
-There are 3 designed scene:
+There are designed scenes to use this script:
 1. Only want to seperate VISTA3D combined results into one-hot label format:
     ```bash
     python label2onehot.py \